 If you do not need to customize these providers, you can set the provider attribute to the one for which you need to infer defaults.
-Also, if the ID of your client matches the default supported provider, Spring Boot infers that as well.
+Also, if the key for the client registration matches a default supported provider, Spring Boot infers that as well.